awsdocs/amazon-s3-userguide/doc_source/s3-outposts-create-bucket.md

 1. All objects stored in your Outposts bucket are stored using server\-side encryption with Amazon S3 managed encryption keys \(SSE\-S3\) by default\.
 You can also explicitly choose to store objects using server\-side encryption with customer\-provided encryption keys \(SSE\-C\)\.
 For that you will need to use the REST API, AWS CLI, or AWS SDKs\.

-1. In the **Outposts access point settings** section, enter the **Access Point name**\.
+1. In the **Outposts access point settings** section, enter the **access point name**\.
 S3 on Outposts access points simplify managing data access at scale for shared datasets in S3 on Outposts\.
 Access points are named network endpoints that are attached to Outposts buckets that you can use to perform S3 object operations\.
 For more information, see [API operations supported by Amazon S3 on Outposts Amazon S3 features not supported by Amazon S3 on Outposts ](S3OnOutpostsRestrictionsLimitations.md#S3OnOutpostsAPILimitations)\.

    Access point names must be unique within the account for this Region and Outpost, and comply with the [Access points restrictions and limitations](access-points-restrictions-limitations.md)\.